BioJulia/BufIO.jl/docs/src/index.md

 ## Design notes and limitations
 #### Requires Julia 1.11
-BufIO relies heavily on the `Memory` type and associated types introduced in 1.11 for its buffers
+BufferIO relies heavily on the `Memory` type and associated types introduced in 1.11 for its buffers

 #### **Not** threadsafe by default
 Locks introduce unwelcome overhead and defeats the purpose of low-level control of your IO.
 Wrap your IO in a lock if you need thread safety.